Duty Free World: Expansion

 In 2001, the company's main competitor, World Duty Free, announced that it would be closing its inflight retail division, giving way for DFW's expansion.
 In 2002 DFW landed its first major carrier in North America, Mexicana de Aviación.
 Recognizing that flight attendants were the company's sales force, it launched the first ever flight attendant portal, allowing flight attendants to virtually view their sales activity from anywhere in the world.
 This new tool became a competitive edge.
 This won the company its first major US Airline contract in 2003 with US Airways and United Airlines later that same year.
 During this same period, the company began to see the need for specialized travel retail products; owner Leylani Cardoso launched her own line of handbags Bolzano Handbags, that “traveled well”.
 Today, the company designs and sells over 154,806 private label travel products annually onboard aircraft and online to traveling customers.

 The company obtained its first European contract with Spain's Iberia Airlinesin 2007.
 In 2009 DFW went on to obtain contracts with Aeromexico, having already landed a contract with Mexicana de Aviación, this new acquisition meant it controlled all the inflight duty free in Mexico.
 This trend continued with the acquisition of LATAM's onboard duty free business in 2013.

 In 2015 the company launched a travel retail website, www.dutyfreeonboard.com, extending the inflight duty free program further; passengers could preorder duty free products and have them delivered in the US or to their flight.
 This service was later expanded in 2016, allowing friends and family to surprise passengers with special gifts during their flight.

+Decline

+In 2017, United Airlines, closed its duty free programme and its contract with DFW after it said that it was unable to compete with airport duty free vendors that stock much more merchandise.

+In 2017, the company lost its contract with LATAM, after the airline said "The supplier repeatedly did not meet LATAM’s standards regarding stock levels and other contractual obligations".

 Locations

-Duty Free World has offices in the following locations:
+Duty Free World had offices in the following locations: